RaynoldTanYX/MightyJaxx-WebChallenge/admin-dashboard/README.md

 ## Potential Improvements

+1. Better UI feedback when the user selects an image
-1. Pagination or Lazy Loading
+2. Pagination or Lazy Loading when fetching list of products
-2. Search using backend or services such as ElasticSearch or Algolia
+3. Search using backend or services such as ElasticSearch or Algolia
-3. Determinate loading progress for image uploads
+4. Determinate loading progress for image uploads
-4. Request optimized image resolution and format using CDNs such as Cloudinary
+5. Request optimized image resolution and format using CDNs such as Cloudinary
-5. Unit, integration, and end-to-end tests running on CI
+6. Unit, integration, and end-to-end tests running on CI